MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ### ID Token

-The ID token is a JWT that contains claims related to the identity of the authenticated user i.e email, phone number and custom attributes.
+An ID token is a JWT that contains claims related to the identity of the authenticated user i.e email, phone number and custom attributes.
 When used to authenticate users of a web app, the signature of the token must be verified before the claims stored in the token can be trusted.

 ### Access Token

-The access token is a JWT that contains claims related to the authenticated user's groups and scopes.
+An access token is a JWT that contains claims related to the authenticated user's groups and scopes.
 Access tokens are similar to id tokens with very few exceptions.
 For example ID tokens allow the use of custom attributes whereas access tokens do not.
 To get a full understanding of what an access token is and how it differs from an id token refer to the the following resources.

 - [using access tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-the-access-token.html)

 - [using id tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-the-id-token.html)

-###### Refresh Token
+### Refresh Token

+A refresh token is used to retrieve new access tokens.
+Refresh tokens have a default expiration of 30 days after a user signs into the designated userpool.
+This can be manually configured while creating an app for the userpool.
+When a refresh token expires, the the user must re-authenticate by signing in again.

 #### Lambda Authorizer